Nice to meet you!

 So I started reading, looking and talking with people all over North Africa and Southwest Asia.
-While I was sifting through bags and piles of dusty jewellery, drinking strong tea in the back of stores and marketplaces, and spending many hours in libraries and museums, one by one the stories began to reveal themselves.
-Jewellery pieces tell us about the lives of women in a way that no history book does.
-They communicate identity and values from within.
-They are heritage.
+As I was sifting through bags and piles of dusty jewellery and spending many hours in libraries and museums, one by one these stories began to reveal themselves.
+Because jewellery tells us about the lives of women in a way that no history book does.

 Why study adornment?

 My goal is to get collected items of adornment from North Africa and Southwest Asia ready for the future.
-Jewellery, along with related forms of bodily adornment, is heritage and forms a historic source of its own.
+Jewellery, along with related forms of adornment, is heritage and forms a historic source of its own.
 I work to preserve the information they hold: many collections are currently on the eve of being handed over to the next generation, and sadly they often lose their identity in the process.
 ‘What is this?’ is the question I get asked the most!
-By identifying and describing adornment I aim to keep that from happening, and by researching and sharing the many stories it holds I hope future generations will not only treasure the pieces themselves, but the history they represent as well.
+By researching and sharing the many stories it holds, I hope future generations will not only treasure the pieces themselves, but the history they represent as well.
 Because at the end of the day, we are passing through their lives.

 Books, articles, blogs